Matt Jesuele

 Brooklyn, New York

-I'm the founder and principal at Ansatz — an agentic architecture practice for engineering teams that want to ship faster without losing control.
+I'm the founder and principal at Ansatz — an engineering practice serving software teams and investment managers.

 The Thesis